Table of Contents

 Footwork: Why is it Important?

-Footwork is probably one of the most important aspects that one needs to correct if one want to succeed in any sport, this includes boxing, football, badminton, pickleball, etc. The reason why footwork is so important is that the wrong position of your feet, locks your body’s full potential to exert power, let us explain:
+Footwork is probably one of the most important aspects that serving player need to correct if they want to succeed in the game.
+This includes mastering footwork for smashing in pickleball.
+The reason why footwork is so important is that the wrong position of your feet locks your body’s full potential to exert power.
+Let me explain:

 How Do You Position Your Feet For A Smash Shot?